ArturJo/secra-op-tracking/README.md

 SECRA is a provider focused on marketing and technology for holiday accommodation (vacation rentals) in German-speaking markets.
 Their solutions help destinations, agencies, and property managers market and book inventory across channels and on their own websites.

 - SECRA OP refers to SECRA’s online booking/operations widgets embedded on client websites.
 These widgets expose tracking hooks on `window.secra_op_client.tracking` that this script listens to.
-- SECRA also offers tools like the FeWo Channelmanager (https://www.fewo-channelmanager.de/) for channel distribution and FeWo Agent (https://www.fewo-agent.de/) for agency websites and booking flows.
-Company site: https://www.secra.de/.
+- SECRA also offers tools like the <a href="https://www.fewo-channelmanager.de/" target="_blank" rel="noopener noreferrer">FeWo Channelmanager</a> for channel distribution and <a href="https://www.fewo-agent.de/" target="_blank" rel="noopener noreferrer">FeWo Agent</a> for agency websites and booking flows.
+Company site: <a href="https://www.secra.de/" target="_blank" rel="noopener noreferrer">https://www.secra.de/</a>.

 ## Base tags (in <head>)